mahugnon/DataAnalysis/README.md

 # DataAnalysis
 ##Entry Point.

-Run the project by executing `CIMResultGenerator new generateEverything`
+Run the project by executing `CIMResultGenerator new buildEverything`